 Bubs Australia Limited's (ASX:BUB): Bubs Australia Limited produces and sells various infant nutrition products in Australia, China, and internationally.
-On 30 June 2019, the AU$546m market-cap posted a loss of -AU$35.5m for its most recent financial year.
+With the latest financial year loss of AU$35.5m and a trailing-twelve month loss of AU$34.2m, the AU$546m market-cap alleviates its loss by moving closer towards its target of breakeven.
 Many investors are wondering the rate at which BUB will turn a profit, with the big question being “when will the company breakeven?”
 I’ve put together a brief outline of industry analyst expectations for BUB, its year of breakeven and its implied growth rate.

-One thing I’d like to point out is that BUB has managed its capital prudently, with debt making up 1.9% of equity.
+Before I wrap up, there’s one aspect worth mentioning.
+BUB has managed its capital prudently, with debt making up 1.5% of equity.
 This means that BUB has predominantly funded its operations from equity capital,and its low debt obligation reduces the risk around investing in the loss-making company.

 - Valuation: What is BUB worth today?
 Has the future growth potential already been factored into the price?
 The intrinsic value infographic in our free research report helps visualize whether BUB is currently mispriced by the market.